polterguy/phosphorusfive/core/p5.ajax/README.md

 ## The trinity of widgets

-In general there are only three controls, giving you 100% control over your page's HTML structure;
+In general there are only three Ajax controls, or "widgets", as we usually refer to them as, giving you 100% control over your page's HTML structure;

 * Container - A "panel" type of widget, having children widgets of itself
 * Literal - A web control containing text, and/or HTML as its content
 * Void - A web control with neither children controls, nor textual fragment content

-To create a property for your widgets, simply use the subscript operator, with the name being the property name, and its value being the value.
+To create a property for your widget(s), simply use the subscript operator, with the name being the property name, and its value being the value.
+To change the HTML element a widget is rendered with, simply set its `Element` property.

-This means that you can create any attribute and/or element you wish, since you can declare yourself, which element any specific widget is rendered with, through the "Element" property.
+The above two traits of p5.ajax, allows you to aquire 100% perfect control over what HTML is rendered to your clients.
+And since the `Container` widget allows you to dynamically add and remove widgets from its children Controls collecction, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.

+p5.ajax does not have a "Tree Ajax Control" or a "DataGrid Ajax Control", simply because it is not its responsibility to create such Controls/widgets.
+However, to create these as extension controls, utilizing the three pre-existing widgets from p5.ajax, would be very easy, and could probably be done, without having to resort to JavaScript at all.

 ## No more keeping track of your controls

-The Container widget, will automatically track its children Controls collection, as long as you use the "CreatePersistentControl" and "RemoveControlPersistent" methods for adding and removing controls from its collection.
+The Container widget, will automatically track its children Controls collection, as long as you use the `CreatePersistentControl`, and `RemoveControlPersistent` methods for adding and removing controls from its collection.

-This means, that you do not need to re-create its controls collection upon postbacks, since it'll keep track of whatever controls it contains, at any specific point in time, automatically.
+This means, that you do not need to re-create its controls collection upon postbacks or callbacks, since it'll keep track of whatever controls it contains, at any specific point in time, automatically for you.

-You can insert, add and remove any control(s) you wish from a Container widget, as long as you use the above mentioned methods, and the controls will be automatically re-created upon every postback and/or callback to your server.
+You can add and remove any control(s) you wish from a Container widget, as long as you use the above mentioned methods.
+The controls will be automatically re-created upon every postback and/or callback to your server.
+Which of course, for beginners in ASP.NET, entirely removes the burdon of having to keep track of which controls have been previously created.

 ## Example usage in C#